vnve/vnve/README.md

 </div>

 ## Features
+- 🔥 AI-powered rapid creation, enabling the generation of visual novel videos with just one click through the integration of APIs such as DeepSeek and OpenAI. 🆕
 - 🎬 An online video editor customized for creating visual novels, open your browser and start creating!
 - 👋 Say goodbye to complicated video editing software and create visual novel videos easily and quickly!
 - 📝 Text First, Let's Return to the Core of Visual Novel Creation — Text Content.